insightvigil/https-to-do-listapp-ls-api-/README.md

 ## To do ListApp 🚀

 A simple task manager app that stores your data even after you close the browser.
+(Darkmode included)

 ### Applied technologies 🧑‍💻
 - HTML